Nkonovalenko/GoAI/README.md

    1) Add new position to tree
    2) Simulate random game from that position
    3) Update tree statistics with results of that game
+- MCTSAgent is faster than the previous algorithm, taking just under 3 minutes for the first move

 ## Minimax with Alpha Beta Pruning
 - This algorithm attempts to minimize the pain in a max loss scenario